vincelebel99/ansible_training/README.md

-Basic Ansible roles and Playbook for Blue gree deployment
+Basic Ansible roles and Playbook for Blue green deployment